 - If there are interest charges for late payments.

 When a client receives the goods or services from you, it’s important to make sure this is recorded and you have documentary proof.
 Ask them if they’re happy with the job you’ve done.
 Tell customers how long after receipt of the goods they have to raise queries before you expect payment.

 Make sure you have proof of delivery when goods are sent to a client.
 Perhaps ask those delivering to take photos of the goods so you know the condition they arrived in.
-This has become almost standard practice in recent times of COVID where goods are not handed over and a signature is not obtained.
+This became almost standard practice in the COVID era where goods were not handed over and a signature was not obtained.